 - pinch of salt

-- Place almonds and 5 cups water in blender.
+- Place almonds and 5 cups cold water in high-speed blender.

 - Blend 3-4 minutes.

 - Pour through nut-milk bag or cheesecloth into clean container.

 - Pour almond milk back into blender and add pinch of salt and vanilla extract.